amakabilliondollars/Amaka/README.md

 <ul>

-  <li>👨‍💻🗓 A Project Manager, I work endlessly organizing, critically planning and improving and projects to delivery stage for different brands and companies.</li>
+  <li>👨‍💻🗓 As A Project Manager, I work endlessly organizing, critically planning to improve projects to delivery stage for different brands and companies.</li>

   <li>📈🚀 I have a strong proclivity in analytical thinking, disciplined problem-solving, attention to detail, documentations, collaboration, and strong communication skills.</a>